 Call 911 or emergency medical help if you experience signs of a severe reaction or suspected anaphylaxis after taking a medication.

-If you have milder symptoms of a drug allergy, see your doctor as soon as possible.
+If you have milder symptoms of a drug allergy, see your health care provider as soon as possible.

 You may not be aware of your first exposure to a drug, however.
 Some evidence suggests that trace amounts of a drug in the food supply, such as an antibiotic, may be sufficient for the immune system to create an antibody to it.

 Some allergic reactions may result from a somewhat different process.
 Researchers believe that some drugs can bind directly to a certain type of immune system white blood cell called a T cell.
-This event sets in motion the release of chemicals that can cause an allergic reaction the first time you take the drug.
+This event causes the release of chemicals that can result in an allergic reaction the first time you take the drug.

 Drugs commonly linked to allergies